Comparing FSD Pharma (HUGE) and Its Peers

 |-0.52

-0.3% of FSD Pharma shares are owned by institutional investors.
-Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
-25.8% of shares of all “Medicinals & botanicals” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+0.3% of FSD Pharma shares are held by institutional investors.
+Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
+25.8% of shares of all “Medicinals & botanicals” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for FSD Pharma and its peers, as provided by MarketBeat.
+This is a breakdown of recent ratings and recommmendations for FSD Pharma and its peers, as provided by MarketBeat.

 |Sell Ratings